 A Natural Pressure Release means that the pressure is released gradually.
 For a Natural Pressure Release, you click on Keep Warm, and wait 10 minutes, after which you open the valve and let any leftover pressure to release.

 Another option is to Turn Off/Unplug the pressure cooker, wait 10 minutes and after that open the valve.
-A natural release is usually used when cooking soups, meat in a large amount of sauce, pasta or steel cut oats.
+A natural release is usually used when cooking soups, meat in a large amount of sauce, pasta or steel-cut oats.

 This method prevents any foam from the dish to shoot out through the valve, which can happen during a Quick Pressure Release.

-Instant Pot Honey Lemon Chicken Recipe Tips:
+Pressure Cooker Honey Lemon Chicken Recipe Tips:

 - In addition, if you don’t have pineapple juice on hand, you can substitute for orange juice.
 Try to use No Sugar Added and Pulp Free.